John Orloff

-John Orloff is an American screenwriter.
+John Orloff is an American screenwriter, television creator, and producer.

 Early life

 Orloff was born in Los Angeles, California, where he was raised in a "Hollywood" family.
 His father, also named John Orloff, was a TV commercial director.
-His grandmother was B-movie actress Peggy Knudsen, and his great-grandparents were the real-life married couple of Fibber McGee and Molly, stars of TV and radio.
+His grandmother was B-movie actress Peggy Knudsen, and his great-grandparents were the real-life married couple of the Fibber McGee and Molly program, Jim and Marian Jordan, stars of radio and television.

 Orloff studied screenwriting at the University of California, Los Angeles Film School, and on graduation went to work in the advertising business.

 Career

 After ten years working on TV commercials in various positions, he met a TV movie development executive, now his wife, from the HBO television network.
 When she continually brought home what he felt were "awful" screenplays, he decided to write his own, a 16th-century English melodrama based on the Shakespeare authorship question, which ended up being sent to Tom Hanks and Steven Spielberg.

 They were not interested in producing his project, but Hanks asked Orloff, a keen "World War II buff", to write for the 2001 HBO miniseries Band of Brothers.
 Orloff wrote episode 2, "Day of Days" and episode 9, "Why We Fight".
 His work earned him a Christopher Award, and an Emmy nomination for Outstanding Writing for a Miniseries, Movie or a Dramatic Special.
 It is the single highest grossing and best-selling TV DVD of all time, and one of the highest grossing DVDs of any kind.